wenboyaoo/YOLOS/readme.md

 # DINOv3-YOLOS Detection

-A minimal experimental repo for running YOLOS object detection with a DINOv3 ViT backbone.
+A experimental repo for running YOLOS object detection with a DINOv3 ViT backbone.
 This is a lightweight fork of the original `hustvl/YOLOS` codebase, with added support for loading DINOv3 models from HuggingFace and running experiments on VOC.

 ## Run